EugenMayer/docker-wordpress-boilerplate-simple/README.md

 WORDPRESS_DOMAIN=mywordpress.de
 ```

 ```
 docker-compose -f docker-compose.yml -f docker-compose-traefik-http.yml up
 ```

+Now you can already connect using `https://mywordpress.de` and in addition requests to `http://mywordpress.de` are already
+redirected to `https://mywordpress.de` automatically.
+Neat

 Or for the DNS-01 variant you will need to add another 2 variables (this example is for cloudflare)